FoundationQHub

 In regions with expansive clay soil - Texas, Oklahoma, Colorado, Virginia - soil moisture content is the dominant control on foundation stability.
 When soil dries significantly (drought, roof overhang effect, vegetation uptake), it shrinks in volume.
 The foundation loses support from below and sinks into the gap created by the shrinking soil.

 This is the most common cause of foundation sinking in the US.
 It is more pronounced in homes without properly designed moisture management.
+Large trees nearby intensify the effect: see tree roots and foundation damage for how root systems pull moisture from clay and drive differential settlement.

 Plumbing Leaks Beneath the Slab

 A post-tension or conventionally reinforced slab has plumbing embedded in or directly beneath the concrete.
 A slow leak from any of these lines saturates and then erodes the underlying soil.
 Over months, a void forms beneath the slab.
 When the void is large enough that the slab can no longer span it, the slab cracks and the section drops into the void.
+Large soil voids can also collapse as sinkholes; see the sinkhole repair cost guide for that scenario.

+Because the plumbing repair and the foundation repair are billed separately, it helps to understand slab leak repair cost before assuming the whole quote is structural.
 A plumbing pressure test before repair work is essential - repairing the structure without finding and fixing the leak guarantees recurrence.

 Poor Original Compaction